pbpraha/galactic-unicorn-trippi/README.md

 You will also have to install `micropython-phew` and `microdot` through Thonny's Tools -> Manage Packages.

 Run the example through Thonny and it should get connected and give you a URL to visit.

-Open that URL in your browser and start painting!
+Open that URL in your browser and start tripping!

-## Running
-Run the script in Thonny.
-If you have set up your WIFI correctly you should see the Pico's IP address in the Shell window

 ![image](https://user-images.githubusercontent.com/4026146/226232542-d60a634b-2e69-415b-9519-3ceab17fea5b.png)

-Visit the IP and wait for the UI to connect.